mirumee/satchless/doc/index.rst

 Domain driven models
 --------------------
-Our main idea:
+Main concepts behind Satchless models:
     * No *one-fits-all* approach
     * Single python class describes single class of products

-From the first glance it may not feel natural, especially if you already have some experience with other e-commerce platforms.
-Let us draw some background behind it then.
-Most of the frameworks that we came across in a past took indeed quite the opposite direction.
+If you already have some experience with other e-commerce platforms the above statements might not sound and feel that natural from the first glance so let us draw some background behind them first.
+Most of the frameworks that we came across in a past took quite the opposite direction.
 Platforms like Satchmo, LFS or Oscar built their tightly coupled architectures around a single Product model representing any of the products.
 Unfortunately even if this seems like an obvious and handy choice it’s not likely to be the best one in our opinion.
 What we found is that product’s model designed this way gets quickly extremely inefficient and makes life harder in almost any aspect of further development.
-It is especially true in case of custom e-commerce solutions required to work with millions of products and requests per day.
+It is especially true in case of custom, domain-driven e-commerce solutions required to deal with millions of products and requests per day.

 EAV vs Static classes
 ^^^^^^^^^^^^^^^^^^^^^
 Let's talk about EAV approach first.
 It's evil.

-When designing Product’s model  around “classic” concept you typically use a single Product model, with a ProductClass and an Entity-Attribute-Value approach to allow different kinds of products.
+When designing Product’s model around the "classic" concept you typically use a single Product model, with a ProductClass and an Entity-Attribute-Value approach to allow different kinds of products.
 Theoretically it allows to create new kinds of products on the fly ie. via admin panel.
 Concern the